flowershow/flowershow-app/content/docs/publish-howto.md

 This gives you two options:

-1. Flowershow: Publish all notes - wich will publish all your notes as the name suggests.
+1. Flowershow: Publish all notes - which will publish all your notes as the name suggests.
 2. Flowershow: Publish single note - which will only publish the currently opened and active note.

 ### Using Flowershow Publish Status modal